Arrival Las Vegas

 Overnight – Kanab

-Local Tip: Have dinner at the Chuckwaggon Cookout in Kanab where Complete North American clients get 15% off a typical cowboy all you can eat buffet.
+Local Tip: Have dinner at the Chuckwaggon Cookout in Kanab where Complete North America clients get 15% off a typical cowboy all you can eat buffet.
 Chuckwaggon is attached to the fantastic Little Hollywood Museum, home of many of the old western sets, which has been impeccably preserved and is free for visitors.

 Today a very special adventure awaits!
 Vermilion Cliffs is a region of incredible geology and scenery you will not find anywhere else.
 Currently White Pockets is a permit free area as the difficulty of finding it as well as the road conditions make it hard on anyone unskilled in off road navigation.
 Just like south coyote buttes, you won’t have to hike very far to start exploring this incredible place and it’s many photogenic areas.
 From a pure photography standpoint your shooting options are greater in White Pocket and South coyote buttes than anywhere on the Vermilion Cliffs monument.
 This is an exceptional area to explore and is the highlight of any trip in the southwest canyon country.
 We will show you several amazing photographic areas and you are sure to leave with many framable images.

 The drive to White pockets offers wonderful scenery along the way to make the off road travel very dramatic.
 Using House Rock valley road offers a great introduction to the Grand Staircase-Escalante as well as the Vermilion Cliffs.
 Thistrip will take us across a few 4×4 sandy roads through the backcountry of the monument but is in general a comfortable trip.
 The elevation of